livestock3d/livestock_gh/README.md

 # LIVESTOCK - GRASSHOPPER
 LivestockGH is a plugin/library for Grasshopper written in Python.
+Currently LivestockGH only works with Rhino5.
+Make sure that Grasshopper is installed.
+GhPython is also needed.
+It can be downloaded here: http://www.food4rhino.com/app/ghpython

 # INSTALLATION
 Livestock uses PyMesh to handle geometry.